Arthi-chaud/haskell-infinadd/README.md

 ## History

 `infinadd` used to be an Epitech project for first-year students.
 It would serve as a base for a bigger project named *bistro-matic*.
-The goal was to parse and handle simple mathematical expressions (addition, substractions, multiplication and division) of very big numbers (possibly larger than an `int`).
+The goal was to parse and handle simple mathematical expressions (addition, subtraction, multiplication and division) of very big numbers (possibly larger than an `int`).

 ---